 "Ughgh-" Sam twisted as the grip tightened, trying his best to roll free.
-He didn't expect to be pulled backwards, the grip around his neck keeping him vertical. ..ish.
+He didn't expect to be pulled backwards, the grip around his neck the only thing keeping him vertical.

-A hand quickly wrapped around Sam's mouth as pressure increased around his neck and he began to panic, noise muffled by the hand, he recognised this move, having it practised on him growing up and he knew he had to get free.
+A hand quickly wrapped around Sam's mouth as pressure increased around his neck and he began to panic, noise muffled by the hand, he recognized this move, having it practiced on him growing up and he knew he had to get free.

-Sam's prying hands did nothing and opening his clenching eyes Sam saw and felt himself being dragged backwards, under the cover of trees, only seeing the bright moon through the dark tree tops until he couldn't take the burn in his chest anymore and with a grunt, finally passed out.
+Sam's prying hands did nothing to move the solid bulk of forearm holding him and opening his clenching eyes Sam saw and felt himself being dragged backwards, under the cover of trees, only seeing the bright moon through the dark tree tops until he couldn't take the burn in his chest anymore and with a grunt, finally passed out.